vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 You can activate or deactivate individual buttons in the control configuration, under *Appearance > Drawing > Toolbar.*

 For our demo, we'll hide all these buttons.
-What we're left with is a simple white space, where the user can sign their name with the default thickness and color (black).
+That way, the user is presented with a simple blank space where they can sign their name in black, with the default thickness.

 ![image](/assets/2026-01-22/010.png)

 ## Prepare the Screen

-For our example, we assume the user needs to sign an order.
 The order number is stored in a variable.
 To process the signature, we must place the drawing area control into a group and name the group `SignGroup`.

 ![image](/assets/2026-01-22/020.png)